 The carrying amounts for cash and cash equivalents, restricted cash, accounts receivable, accounts payable, notes payable, lease obligations and interest accrued approximate fair value.

-Restricted cash was \$3 million and \$4 million as of December 31, 2021 and 2020, respectively and is included in "Other Assets" on our consolidated balance sheets.
+Restricted cash was \$3 million as of both December 31, 2022 and 2021, respectively and is included in "Other Assets" on our consolidated balance sheets.